TaskCoach.AI Blog

 The 90-Day NoFap Reboot: A Week-By-Week Map Of What To Expect

-The exact week-by-week neurochemical and psychological timeline of a 90-day pornography abstinence streak.
-Built on receptor recovery curves and community data.
+The week-by-week neurochemical and psychological map of a 90-day pornography abstinence streak, built from receptor recovery research and real community data.

 The Connection Audit: 5 Questions For Your Top 5 Relationships

-A diagnostic protocol drawn from the Harvard Study of Adult Development.
-Five questions that reveal whether your top 5 relationships compound your life or quietly drain it.
+A five-question check-in built on the Harvard Study of Adult Development.
+It reveals whether your closest 5 relationships are compounding your life, or quietly draining it.

 Variable Reward Pornography: Why It Hijacks The Brain